auth-global/self-documenting-cryptography/design-documents/g3p.md

 In this light, it seems like a good time to revisit a number of password hashing practices.
 Furthermore, some of the guidance offered by NIST is somewhat contradictory, or not up to date with the current state of the art outside the world of FIPS compliance.

-Designing self-documenting deployments of argon2 and/or natively self-documenting memory-hard hash functions seems like a fruitful and important line of research.
-A future variant of the G3P is almost certain to incorporate a self-documenting deployment of argon2.
+Designing self-documenting cache-hard and memory-hard password hash functions seems like a fruitful and important line of research.
+Bscrypt and argon2 are two particularly interesting password hash functions.
+While they would seem to be logical choices for future variants of the G3P, unfortunately they are both rather dead, cryptoacoustically speaking.
+There is simply no way to achieve cryptoacoustic repetition without some relatively delicate modifications of these functions.

-Future versions of the G3P need not be as cautious regarding it's choice of cryptographic primitives.
-I think two efforts are particularly interesting and salient on this front: ascon, the lightweight cryptographic primitive that has been recently standardized by NIST, and bscrypt, a relatively new password hash function that attempts to achieve more complete cache-hardness.
-A natively self-documenting variation of bscrypt, possibly implemented in terms of ascon, seems a plausibly very strong starting point for a future version of the G3P.

 Version 1 itself is likely to have one or more officially-endorsed extensions developed for it.
 One extension currently planned will include detailed recommendations about how to best implement second secrets via the `credentials` vector, directly inspired by 1password's two-secret key derivation (2SKD).